 The Trail of Black Feet.

 Outside Oncești, Romania.
 As soon as I stepped onto the bridge, the mutts started up.
-I was tired, hungry and had grown accustomed to the welcoming committees.
+I was hungry and had grown accustomed to the welcoming committees.

 In the morning, I departed Oncești for the climb into the Carpathians.
 This was the final day of my journey.